How to do a what now?

 How do I share my findings?

-Post to the existing thread in the Trope Repair Shop, or start a new one if there isn't one.
+Start a new thread in the Trope Repair Shop.
 Say you did a wick check.
 Explain what you were trying to check.
 For each article where you found a wick, copy and paste the line/sentence it appeared in (this allows other users to double-check your results) and state (preferably in bold) which side of the case it weighs on.
 Conclude your findings with the relevant statistics.

 An alternate method of posting results is to sort the results by verdict so that e.g. all "correct" wicks are organized in one list, all "misuse" wicks are organized in a second list and all the "unclear" wicks where you aren't sure in a third list.
 This makes the results easier to visualize at a glance, unfortunately it takes a lot more work to do it this way.